iGardening Logo Large Transparent Background

 Q: How do I care for my mophead hydrangea in autumn?

-A: In autumn, keep an eye on the foliage as it may turn stunning shades of red and purple.
+A: In autumn, watch the foliage, as it may turn stunning shades of red and purple.
 Remove any diseased or damaged leaves to prepare the plant for the next growing season.

 A: Yes, you can!
 Check out the range of Hydrangeas at SwiftPlants.com